Thermodynamic dissipation constrains metabolic versatility of unicellular growth

 This article is not in any list yet, why not save it to one of your lists.Abstract

-From deep hydrothermal vents to artificial laboratory conditions, unicellular organisms grow in almost any environment.
-This is due to metabolic versatility, the capacity of metabolism to extract energy and matter from vastly different chemical substrates.
-Since growth occurs far from thermodynamic equilibrium, the second law of thermodynamics, which establishes the unavoidability of energy dissipation, has long been believed to pose key constraints to life.
+Metabolic versatility enables unicellular organisms to grow in vastly different environments.
+Since growth occurs far from thermodynamic equilibrium, the second law of thermodynamics has long been believed to pose key constraints to life.
 Yet, such constraints remain largely unknown.
-Here, we integrate published data spanning eight decades of experiments on unicellular chemotrophic growth and compute the corresponding thermodynamic dissipation.
-Due to its wide span in chemical substrates and microbial species, this dataset samples the versatility of metabolism.
-We find two empirical thermodynamic rules that constrain metabolic versatility and thus unicellular growth.
-First, the amount of energy dissipation per unit of biomass grown is largely conserved across metabolic types and domains of life.
-Second, aerobic respiration exhibits a trade-off between dissipation and growth, which reflects in its high thermodynamic efficiency.
-Using tools from non-equilibrium thermodynamics, we identify the origin of these rules in the forces that drive and oppose growth.
-Our results show that dissipation imposes tight constrains to metabolic versatility far from equilibrium.
-They further suggest that evolutionary pressure on the thermodynamic features of metabolism may have driven the origin and persistence of aerobic respiration.
-Overall, this work establishes the central role of non-equilibrium thermodynamics in unicellular life.
+Here, we integrate published data spanning decades of experiments on unicellular chemotrophic growth and compute the corresponding thermodynamic dissipation.
+Due to its span in chemical substrates and microbial species, this dataset samples the versatility of metabolism.
+We find two empirical thermodynamic rules: first, the amount of energy dissipation per unit of biomass grown is largely conserved across metabolic types and domains of life; second, aerobic respiration exhibits a trade-off between dissipation and growth, reflecting in its high thermodynamic efficiency.
+By relating these rules to the fundamental thermodynamic forces that drive and oppose growth, our results show that dissipation imposes tight constraints on metabolic versatility.